 John L. Hines, Jr.

-- Authored, “Software Licensing,” (Chapter 19) Intellectual Property Law, 2017 Edition (IICLE) (to be updated, 2020).
+- Author, “Software Licensing,” (Chapter 19) Intellectual Property Law, 2020 Edition (IICLE)

-- Co-Author and recipient of a 2004 Burton Award for Legal Achievement for “Anonymity, Immunity & Online Defamation: Managing Corporate Exposure to Reputation Injury,” 4 Sedona Conf.
+- Co-Author, “Anonymity, Immunity & Online Defamation: Managing Corporate Exposure to Reputation Injury,” 4 Sedona Conf.
 J. 97 (2003), cited in EEOC v.
-Severn Treat Services, Inc., 358 F.3d 438 (7th Cir.2004) (Posner, J.).
+Severn Treat Services, Inc., 358 F.3d 438 (7th Cir.2004) (Posner, J.)